First WashULaw classroom building1867: THE LAW DEPARTMENT OPENS ITS DOORS

 Supreme Court Justice Thurgood Marshall1967: SUPREME COURT JUSTICE THURGOOD MARSHALL DELIVERS LECTURE

 U.S. Supreme Court Justice Thurgood Marshall delivers the Tyrrell Williams Lecture.
 A civil rights activist, Marshall was the first African American justice on the Supreme Court, serving from 1967 to 1991.
-Throughout the years, fellow Supreme Court Justices Felix Frankfurter, William O. Douglas, William Brennan Jr., Harry A. Blackmun, Sandra Day O’Connor, Ruth Bader Ginsburg, Antonin Scalia, and John Paul Stevens, as well as Chief Justices Earl Warren and John Roberts, all visit the school.
+Throughout the years, fellow Supreme Court Justices Felix Frankfurter, William O. Douglas, William Brennan Jr., Harry A. Blackmun, Sandra Day O’Connor, Ruth Bader Ginsburg, Antonin Scalia, Sonia Sotomayor, and John Paul Stevens, as well as Chief Justices Earl Warren and John Roberts, all visit the school.

 WashULaw Professor Daniel Mandelker with a law student1968: URBAN LAW ANNUAL DEBUTS